 Tip: Books often contain bibliographies, lists of resources used to research and write the book.
 You may wish to look at some of these sources for your own research.

 Search the WorldCat database for resources from other libraries around the world.
 If you find something that would be useful for your research, use Interlibrary Loan to order books, articles and DVDs.

 Borrowing from Other Libraries

-You may use ILLiad, our free Interlibrary Loan service, to request books and articles that are not available at the Bentley Library.
-Register for an account, then use ILLiad to submit requests, check the status of your requests, and update your information.
+You may use our free Interlibrary Loan service to request books and articles that are not available at the Bentley Library.
+Register for an account, then use Tipasa to submit requests, check the status of your requests, and update your information.